phpdepend/phpdepend/README.md

 # PHPDepend
-PHPStan plugin to create a dependency matrix inspired by N-Depend
+PHPStan plugin to create a dependency related visualisations.

-## matrix - subcommand
+## Dependency Matrix

-Create a dependency matrix html file based on the call
+Create a dependency matrix to see what part of your application is depending on what other parts.

 ```bash
 ./bin/phpdepend matrix <path/to/callmap.json>